mlabonne/llm-course/README.md

 * [LLM360](https://www.llm360.ai/) by LLM360: A framework for open-source LLMs with training and data preparation code, data, metrics, and models.

 ---
-### 3. Post-training datasets
+### 3. Post-Training Datasets

 Post-training datasets have a precise structure with instructions and answers (supervised fine-tuning) or instructions and chosen/rejected answers (preference alignment).
 Conversational structures are a lot rarer than the raw text used for pre-training, which is why we often need to process seed data and refine it to improve the accuracy, diversity, and complexity of the samples.
 More information and examples are available in my repo [💾 LLM Datasets](https://github.com/mlabonne/llm-datasets).

 * **Storage & chat templates**: Because of the conversational structure, post-training datasets are stored in a specific format like ShareGPT or OpenAI/HF.
-Then, these formats are mapped to a chat template like ChatML or Alpaca to produce the final samples the model is trained on.
+Then, these formats are mapped to a chat template like ChatML or Alpaca to produce the final samples that the model is trained on.
 * **Synthetic data generation**: Create instruction-response pairs based on seed data using frontier models like GPT-4o.
 This approach allows for flexible and scalable dataset creation with high-quality answers.
 Key considerations include designing diverse seed tasks and effective system prompts.
 * **Data enhancement**: Enhance existing samples using techniques like verified outputs (using unit tests or solvers), multiple answers with rejection sampling, [Auto-Evol](https://arxiv.org/abs/2406.00770), Chain-of-Thought, Branch-Solve-Merge, personas, etc.
 * **Quality filtering**: Traditional techniques involve rule-based filtering, removing duplicates or near-duplicates (with MinHash or embeddings), and n-gram decontamination.
 Reward models and judge LLMs complement this step with fine-grained and customizable quality control.